-More efficient and effective management of water resources, adopting the principles of IWRM, will reduce wastage and conflict, increase efficiency and economic return, increase equity of access for all uses including water supply and sanitation for the poor.
-Improved management of water resources is one of the most important strategies to prepare for and mitigate impacts of climate variability and will increasingly become a prime motivator for improved water management.
+By adopting the principles of Integrated Water Resource Management (IWRM) water resources can be managed more efficiently and effectively.
+Improved water resource management will reduce water wastage, increase efficiency and economic return, improve water supply and sanitation for the poor, and reduce water conflicts.
+Hence, improving management of water resources is arguably one of the most important strategies in order to prepare for and mitigate impacts of climate variability.

-South – south collaboration through national and regional networks of experts forms a key strategy for project implementation; International partnerships, particularly across UN agencies, improve aid effectiveness and impact on the ground and is an important expected outcome of the project.
+South – south collaboration through national and regional networks of experts forms a key strategy for the Cap-Net program.
+International partnerships, including across UN agencies, will improve aid effectiveness and increase impact on the ground, which is a main aim for Cap-Net.

-Cap-Net will promote south – south sharing of experience, impacting on education systems, local knowledge centres and capacity development activities on the ground.
-Drawing in international agencies with local experts has proven to be an effective tool for scaling up good practice.
-Promoting adaptation to climate change and good water management practices will be achieved through knowledge development and exchange.
-Making information freely available, particularly to trainers and educators will aid the adoption and application of knowledge at the local level.
+Cap-Net will promote south – south sharing of experience, aiming to have a positive impact on capacity development activities, education systems and local knowledge centres on the ground.
+Cap-Net is partnering with international agencies and local experts in order to scale up good practice, and by developing and sharing new knowledge Cap-Net is promoting adaptation to climate change and good water management practices globally.
+The training material is made freely available and shared with trainers and educators in order to increase adoption and application of knowledge at the local level.

-Strategic Plan provides framework for the implementation of Cap-Net in the coming years.
+Have a look at our Strategic Plan for an overview of Cap-Net in the coming years: